Waaal/BobaOS/doc/boot/Loader.md

     lgdt [GdtPtr32]     ; Load our GDT
     lidt [IdtPtr32]     ; Load IDT Table.
 (Empty pointer struct.
 Same Structured as GdtPtr32 bit with all 0s)

     mov eax, cr0        ; Cr0 is a CPU controll register.
-We load the cr0 controll register and set bit 1 to 1.
+We load the cr0 controll register and set it to 1.
 Enabling protected mode or eax, 1
     mov cr0, eax